 The Loka is f-stop gear’s entry into mountain backpacks.
 They also have the Guru and Kenti in the Mountain Series but I would consider those day backpacks more for street photography.
 Since my purchase, f-stop has also introduced the Loka UL which is a lighter version of mine but I won’t get into that today.

-All the general information and specs for the Loka can be found on f-stop’s Loka product page.
 My bag is in a beautiful Malibu Blue.
 The color does stand out but that perfectly jives with all my outdoor hiking gear.
 I’ve never really seen any other camera bag in this vibrant blue.
 Love it!

 - 37 liter capacity